zhouzhigang/algorithm/cracking-the-code-interview/3-stacks-queues/hanoi-with-stacks/README.md

 Then consider about use stack to simulate recursive.

+Which elements should we use stacks?
+Functions or towers(StackA, StackB, StackC)?

 Let's expand the recursive process, take 3 for example

     h(3, a, b, c)